Tummy Tuck Perth

 What should I expect from the consultation?

-When examining your abdomen, he will evaluate the quality of your abdominal skin, the location of any existing scars, the amount and location of any excess fat and the status of the underlying muscles.
-Dr Cooper may suggest other treatments to better meet your goals.
+When examining your abdomen, Dr Cooper will evaluate the quality of your abdominal skin, the location of any existing scars, the amount and location of any excess fat and the status of the underlying muscles.
+He may suggest other treatments to better meet your goals.
 For example, some patients may benefit from liposuction alone or a more limited type of abdominoplasty, if there is not excessive skin laxity.

 How is an abdominoplasty performed?

-The operation is performed under general anaesthetic.
+The tummy tuck operation is performed under general anaesthetic.
 Various measures such as stockings and foot pumps are utilised, to lessen the risk of a DVT (thrombosis) forming postoperatively.

 An incision is placed just above the pubic area and extended laterally on either side.
 The length of the incision depends largely on the amount of skin to be removed.
 Your surgeon may tighten the underlying muscles by pulling them together.
 Any excess or stretched skin from the lower abdomen is trimmed away.
 A second incision will be made around the navel.
 Although the navel’s position remains unchanged, it’s appearance may be altered.
 Liposuction may be used to help contour the upper abdomen, flanks and posterior hips.
 Drains are often left in place to drain off any fluid accumulation.
 At the end of the procedure a compressive garment is fitted.